deadlykam/CodeOptPro_Godot/README.md

 2. Added timer countdown feature.
 3. Added new Var types which are _Camera2D_, _Camera3D_, _Node_, _Node2D_ and _Node3D_.
 4. Dynamic Path Default Setting - This means that if ever a new variable type is added then the Variable Creator will update the variable creation path location.
 It will change the path location to the default location for all certain variable type which is the _res://addons/kamran_wali/code_opt_pro/variables/_ folder.
 The reason for adding this feature is to avoid any errors while creating new variable type which is forgetting to add a new element in the path's array.
 So when a new variable type is added expect your saved path locations to change and you have to change and save them all back.
+5. Added a new feature called _Instantiate Object_ feature.
+This feature helps to add instantiated packed scene object from the filesystem into the scene editor.
+Godot already has a system in place for adding instantiated packed scene objects into the scene editor but unfortunately you have to do it 1 by 1 and the process can get tedious.
+This is new feature makes the process very fast for adding instantiated packed objects into the scene.
+Please checkout [Instantiate Object](#instantiate-object) for more details.
 ***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro_Godot/tags).